Meet Mark Steppan | Member Spotlight

 Mark sees many changes in architecture, including space rentals, student housing and tenancy, especially on the heels of Covid-19.
 However, he misses the pre-pandemic in-person connection in the workplace.
 As a leader, he sees the future of the workforce as becoming hybrid and finds the mentoring portion of that more challenging than the previous in-person office experience.

 He is currently working on a home he has designed with his wife and son, which he is particularly proud of.
 It is a beautiful space in the mountains with glass walkways overlooking a meadow.
 He is very proud of this collaboration with his family, who he skis, golfs, and travels with.
 Mark is an avid golfer who plays in many tournaments.
 He is in the top 2% of amateur golfers in the United States from a handicapping standpoint and his whole family plays.
 He also played the trumpet for many years in symphonies and orchestras in high school and in a jazz band.
-He has started place again recently as well.
+He has started playing again recently as well.
 Music, like architecture, is part math and creativity, so it’s no wonder Mark excels at both.